Spencer-L/Spencer-L.github.io/about.md

 <p class="bio">
-I am a software engineer with a strong passion in combining multiple disciplines to make innovative and effective creations ranging from autonomous unmanned aerial systems that gather plant health data to an ultra cost-effective V-Mount battery for cinema cameras.
+I am a software engineer with a strong passion in combining multiple disciplines to make innovative creations ranging from autonomous unmanned aerial systems that gather plant health data to an interactive experiences using novel platforms such as the Microsoft
+HoloLens 2.
 I will be graduating with a BS in CS and a minor in Interactive Media from the University of Southern California in 2024.
 </p>

 <div style="text-align: center">